 When examining the scaups, check for these characteristics to distinguish between the greater and the lesser:

 - Size: True to its name, the greater scaup is the larger bird at 18 to 20 inches in length, while lesser scaups are 16 to 18 inches long.
 While size can be challenging to judge in the field, this can be a useful comparison in a mixed scaup flock or when comparing to other duck species where the sizes are known.

 - Bill: Both scaups have similar bills, but close observation will reveal differences, particularly for male birds during the breeding season.
 The greater scaup has a larger, broader bill, and the black tip is more prominent and wider.
 The lesser scaup’s bill is narrower and the black tip is proportionally smaller and thinner.

 - Head Shape: While ducks can vary the shape of their head depending on posture and activity, comparing resting birds can show differences between the scaups.
 The greater scaup has a more rounded head and nape, with the highest point of the head closer to the forehead.
 The lesser scaup has a straighter neck and more oval head with the peak further back, and a resting lesser scaup will show a notch or corner toward the back of the head.
 When viewed from the front, the greater scaup has a more triangular, broader head compared to the narrower head of the lesser scaup.

 - Iridescence: In bright sunlight and at the right angle, the greater scaup may show green iridescence on its head and neck.
-The lesser scaup may also show green iridescence but can also show purple, which is never seen on the greater scaup.
+The lesser scaup may also show green iridescence but can also show purple.
+Purple iridescence is never seen on the greater scaup.